 Like villages in Nepal during the earthquake, the church world we love is crumbling around us.

-Results of the latest research from the Pew Forum reveal seismic cultural shifts and dismal statistics about the church.
+Results of the research from the Pew Forum reveal seismic cultural shifts and dismal statistics about the church.
 The number of Americans who identify themselves as Christian is shrinking—and shrinking dramatically.

-Josh Packard’s just-released book, Church Refugees, documents the Dones: committed Christians who are rapidly leaving the church.
+Josh Packard’s book, Church Refugees, documents the Dones: committed Christians who are rapidly leaving the church.
 (Thankfully, they’re not done with God—but they are done with the institutional church.)

 With all this news swirling around me, I felt helpless.